Image by Dean Bradshaw

 What inspires you?

-What’s the dark side of pursuing a career in music?
+What’s the dark side of pursuing a career in filmmaking?

 What was the turning point in your career, and when did things start taking off?